Dirty-Craft/modpack/README.md

 #### What to do by the way?
 We write out TODOs & plans in [TODO.md](TODO.md).
 Check it out.

+#### How to publish this to Curseforge?
+The project will be automatically published to the Curseforge when you add a **tag**.
+See [Publish workflow](.github/workflows/publish.yml) if you are interested.

 ## License
 This project is created by [parsampsh](https://github.com/parsampsh) and other contributors.
 And it's licensed under [MIT License](LICENSE).